MStarmans91/WORCDatabase/README.md

 # WORC Database: Downloaders and Experiments
-This repository contains cripts to download six public datasets and reproduce radiomics experiments on these six datasets and two other public datasets.
+This repository contains scripts to download six public datasets and reproduce radiomics experiments on these six datasets and two other public datasets.
 The six public datasets are described in the following paper: